 Now, we have a fair idea about what DBMS is and the kind of versatility it provides to developers.
 DBMS software can be used differently as there are various DBMS architectures.
 Choosing a DBMS completely depends on end-user goals.
 Choosing the right DBMS for an application will provide an edge that can make the application work seamlessly.

 Next, we will check out the popular DBMS software in use.
 They are given below:

 - Microsoft Access

 All DBMS software listed above have both benefits and drawbacks.
 DBMS as a whole has its advantages and disadvantages.
 Let us take a look.

 You can register for the MySQL Course offered by Intellipaat to enter the domain.

 Advantages and Disadvantages of DBMS

-- Various formats of data can be stored, and the data can be retrieved by a range of methods in the Structured Query Language.
+- Various formats of data can be stored, and data can be retrieved by a range of methods in the Structured Query Language.

-- To prevent the data from being inaccessible when there is an overload, a recovery system with automated backups is provided by almost every DBMS software.
+- To prevent data from being inaccessible when there is an overload, a recovery system with automated backups is provided by almost every DBMS software.

 - The cost of DBMS hardware and applications is comparatively high, exhausting an organization’s budget.